JokerJohn/DCReg/README.md

 The authors gratefully acknowledge the valuable contributions that made this work possible.

 - We extend special thanks to [Dr. Binqian Jiang](https://github.com/lewisjiang) and [Dr. Jianhao Jiao](https://gogojjh.github.io/) for their insightful discussions that significantly contributed to refining the theoretical framework presented in this paper.
-- We also appreciate [Mr. Turcan Tuna](https://www.turcantuna.com/) for his technical assistance with the baseline algorithm implementation.
+- We also appreciate [Mr. Turcan Tuna](https://www.turcantuna.com/) for his technical assistance with the baseline algorithm XICP implementation.

 ## Contributors